fastoch/jsMastery-React19/README.md

 - Node.js installed, along with npm
 - VS Code
 - Git
-- run 'npm install' to install all dependencies
+- run `npm install` or `npm i` to install all the dependencies needed for the project
-- create an .env.local file and paste your TMDB API key next to `VITE_TMDB_API_KEY=`
+- create an .env.local file and paste your TMDB API key right next to `VITE_TMDB_API_KEY=`
-- then you can run 'npm run dev' to start your local server
+- then you can run `npm run dev` to start your local server

 ---